2013 IEEE GRSS Data Fusion Contest: Fusion of Hyperspectral and LiDAR Data

-- Best Paper Award, with the objective of promoting novel synergetic use of hyperspectral and LiDAR data.
-The deliverable will be a 4-page IEEE-style manuscript that addresses the problem, methodology, results and discussion.
-We encourage the participants to consider various open problems in the realm of multi-sensor data fusion and to use the dataset provided to demonstrate novel and effective approaches to addressing these problems.
+Best Paper Challenge, with the objective of promoting novel use of hyperspectral and LiDAR data.
+The deliverable was a 4-page manuscript describing the problem, methodology, results and discussion.
+The goal of this challenge was to encourage the participants to consider hyperspectral and LiDAR data fusion problems and to demonstrate novel and effective approaches to address them.

 - Jocelyn Chanussot, Grenoble Institute of Technology, France

 - Melba Crawford, Purdue University, USA

 - Antonio Plaza, University of Extremadura, Spain

 - Saurabh Prasad, University of Houston, USA